 1. Noise level.

 We learned this the hard way with our first home.
 While it backed up to a creek with plenty of lush greenery and even with a large yard gorgeous views, we didn’t quite think to take into consideration what was on the other side of that creek and beautiful tree line… an elementary school.
 Even at that, the school was pretty far off, with the playground and field space in between, so really we didn’t think too much of it.
 Until I worked from home.
 During the day.
 While kids were in school.
 And then I had a baby.
-And all day long during the school year, I’d hear the bell ring for recess followed by lots of yelling and screaming, until the next bell rang.
+And all day long during the school year, I’d hear the bell ring for recess followed by lots of yelling and screaming until the next bell rang.
 And then it started all over again.
 We eventually got used to it, and it wasn’t that bad… but it also wasn’t quite as peaceful throughout the day as I thought it would be, and I definitely couldn’t keep the windows open when the baby was napping.

 Suffice it to say, if there’s a home on your radar, consider driving around the neighborhood and nearby streets to see what’s around.
 Is the home near railroad tracks?
 A busy highway or road?
 Backed up to a school?
 In close proximity to an airport?

-While none of these are necessarily a deal breaker, take your time to access the kind of noise you’ll have at different points of the day/season.
+While none of these are necessarily a deal-breaker, take your time to access the kind of noise you’ll have at different points of the day/season.

 2. Added expenses.

 The great thing about finding a home you know this way?
 Less cosmetic changes!
-You can find a home with the look and design you already love, and save the money for the unforeseen expenses that can pop up.
+You can find a home with the look and design you already love and save the money for the unforeseen expenses that can pop up.

 Some advice from a realtor friend of mine, “The unseen costs add up over time like exterior painting, roof replacement, pool refinishing, A/C replacement, landscaping, and flooring (cleaning & replacement).
 Most homeowners don’t save each month for these things and then when they are needed it becomes a HUGE expense.
 These are some of the things I advise my buyers about… especially first time homebuyers.”